 The above-mentioned has been one of my therapy goals for years now.
 I’ve felt alone for too long, and yearn for the fun, closeness, and support of other women.
 I also want to give more of myself to a face-to-face female friend.
 I think I have a lot to offer others, especially now.

 A large part of my difficulties with female face-to-face friendships in the past has been due to my inability to trust and show myself fully.
 It has also been because of behavior resulting from my bipolar disorder.
-My bipolar disorder brought out a self-absorption and distraction that clearly turned women off.
+My bipolar disorder brought out a certain level of self-absorption and distraction that clearly turned women off.
 It often made me irritable.
 Sometimes I was even grandiose.
 Though at times I was larger than life with elation, it was not always well received, especially by other women.
 When depressed, I am pretty reserved and slow to give much of myself.
 For these reasons, and my isolation in recent years, I saw even superficial or loose female friendships fade out of the picture.

 My psychiatrist has heard me tell numerous stories about my lost female friendships and grief from not having a bff.
 He has also heard me discuss how much easier it is for me to partially befriend men.
 Though as a married woman I don’t seek close male friendships, I do tend to warm up to men I meet much easier than women.
 Ultimately it is a matter of the trust I mentioned, the feeling like there is no “test” involved, and the lack of history of being rejected.
 I am far less likely to misinterpret body language and statements of men.
 I guess I’m just a little less paranoid around them.